 - Avoid coffee capsules which cannot be recycled.

-Perhaps you could start off by sending us your tips about how to have a plastic-free Christmas.
+You could also send us your tips about how to have a plastic-free Christmas.

 Friends of the Earth have a really good website devoted to living without plastic.
 One of their initiatives is Plastic Free Friday, a similar idea to Meat Free Mondays, where people are encouraged to give up plastic for one day a week, to ease them into a longer term plastic-free life.
 Join the campaign - pledge to go plastic free on Fridays.